j50n/deno-proc/wasm/docs/src/part1/ch01-getting-started.md

 **This book uses `js_wasm32` exclusively.** It provides the full standard library (`fmt`, `core:math`, allocators) and targets JavaScript/Deno hosts.
 We won't mention the other targets again.

+> ⚠️ **Avoid WASI targets with Deno.** Deno's WASI support is incomplete and poorly documented.
+The `wasi_wasm32` target looks appealing but leads to hours of frustration.
+Stick with `js_wasm32`.

 ```bash
 odin build . -target:js_wasm32
 ```